Have a slow WordPress site?

-Step 1: Install Wordfence (you’ll want to uninstall it when you’re done).
+Step 1: Install Wordfence (it can consume CPU itself so consider deleting it when you’re done).

 Step 3: Block the bots.
-You have a few options: Wordfence blocking (however the plugin itself consumes resources), Cloudflare firewall rules (comes with 5 free rules which means you can block 5 bots), or the Blackhole For Bad Bots.
-I have a tutorial for blocking bad bots using all 3 methods.
-It depends on how many you want to block; if it’s only a few, I’d use Firewall Rules.
+You have a few options: Wordfence blocking, Cloudflare firewall rules (you can block up to 5), or Blackhole For Bad Bots.
+It depends on how many you need to block.

 Login to your Cloudflare Dashboard and go to Firewall → Firewall Rules → Create A Firewall Rule.
 Copy the bad bot’s hostnames (from Wordfence) and add it here in the “Value” field.
 Since you can create 5 rules, you would repeat this step for your 5 worst bad bots from Wordfence.

 - Value = hostname of the bad bot you found in Wordfence